-If you have a lot of unarchived or even unread messages but would like to clean up the inbox, you’ll have to sort out these messages first.
-And, as you haven’t touched those emails in months, they are probably unimportant or irrelevant to your current activities.
+You evidently have plenty of unread or unarchived messages and want to clean them up.
+You’ll have to sort these messages first.
+As you haven’t touched those emails for months, they are probably unimportant or irrelevant to your current activities.
 Basically, you can delete or archive them without a second thought.
-It’s generally advised to remove messages that are at least a month old as newer messages might still be relevant.
-Doing this manually would be a chore, so you can use Gmail advanced search for that.
+Remove messages that are at least a month old, newer messages might be even more relevant.
+Doing this manually would be a chore, believe us.
+You should use Gmail advanced search, instead!

-The search in Gmail is very flexible, allowing you to find all emails meeting some criteria.
-You can find emails which you’ve received a month ago or earlier.
-Enter “older_than:1m” in the search bar where “1m” means one month (you can go with 2 just to be sure).
-Click on the Select button (the one with a checkbox) and select All.
-This will select all messages on the first page, but if you want to select all messages in the inbox, click on the “Select all conversations that match this search” on top of the search result.
-Now you can Archive (or even delete) every old message and keep your inbox clean.
+The search in Gmail is very flexible, allowing you to find all emails meeting the same criteria.
+You can find emails which you’ve received a month ago or earlier by entering “older_than:1m” in the search bar, where “1m” means one month (you could go with 2 just to be sure).
+Click the “Select” button (the one with a checkbox) and select “All”.
+This will select all the messages on the first page, but if you want to select all messages in the inbox, click on the “Select all conversations that match this search” on top of the search result.
+Now you can archive or delete every old message and keep your inbox clean.

 NetHunt CRM tip: Advanced record search

 NetHunt has a similar advanced search feature, complementing the search in Gmail.
 You can search through NetHunt CRM folders and records using the same Search bar.
-The search syntax is very similar, allowing you to find and filter records based on the fields.
-You can check out the advanced search capabilities of NetHunt CRM in our blog.
+The search syntax is very similar, allowing you to find and filter records based on fields.

 3. Touch It Once email management rule

-There are several ways of helping yourself in remembering to get back to a certain email later.
-You can mark an email as unread so it would stay in your inbox, but you’ll have to do so each time you open that email just to check what’s so important about it.
+One of the ways of remembering to get back to a certain email later is to mark it as unread, so you’ll check it later.
 Another more convenient option is to star a message.
-You can do so in one click and it’ll allow you later to easily find and group those messages.
+You can do so in one click and it’ll allow you to easily find and group those messages later.
 While it’s a good option, it still lacks some flexibility.

 Follow-ups in NetHunt CRM are similar to the native Gmail stars, but help you to organize emails and records even better.
-You can set color-coded flags for records and emails and NetHunt CRM will create a follow-up for it.
-But the most important aspect of Follow-ups is that you can set a date for them, letting you quickly create tasks with due dates.
-Follow-ups are all grouped by due dates and it will make Gmail show tasks in the sidebar where they are easily accessible.
+You can set color-coded flags for records and emails and NetHunt CRM will create a follow-up for them.
+The coolest thing about Follow-ups is that you can set a date for them, letting you quickly create tasks with due dates.
+Follow-ups are all grouped by due dates and all the tasks are shown in your Gmail and easily accessed in the sidebar.

-Sometimes it comes as a surprise that there are no folders in Gmail.
-So the question arises: how to manage Gmail inbox without folders?
-You can’t create one and store emails inside like you do with files in Windows or macOS.
+Gmail has no folders; an unpleasant surprise.
+This poses a question: how can you manage a Gmail inbox without folders?
 As an alternative, Gmail suggests you use labels.
-They help you to tag emails, organize and find them faster by those tags.
+Tag emails, organize, and find them faster with those tags.
 One major advantage of labels over folders is that an email can have several labels, while it can not be a part of several folders.
 This makes it easier to categorize messages when they fall under different categories.

-Gmail has several labels preconfigured by default (inbox, drafts, archived and everything else in the left sidebar is, technically, labels), but you can create your own labels.
+By default, Gmail has several preconfigured labels such as inbox, drafts, archived, and everything else in the left sidebar is, technically, labels.
+Still, you can create your own custom labels.
 Go to Settings and open the Labels tab.
 At the bottom, you can create a new label and add it to the sidebar.
-This would allow you to assign custom labels to every message you need.
-Additionally, you’ll see those labels in the inbox which is great for navigation.
+It’ll allow you to assign custom labels to any message you need.
+Additionally, you’ll see those labels in the inbox, which is great for navigation.